MinnPost/migrate-drupal-to-wordpress/results.md

 - need user roles and permissions
 - need to set top images as featured images. this is at least partially working
 - user fields are only saved if the user has ever saved their account. otherwise it is somewhere not in the database
+- plugin I wrote to try to handle permalinks when there are multiple categories is broken.
+- are we getting the right alt text for the thumbnails?